kanidm/kanidm/designs/architecture.md

 4. The backend takes the request and begins the low-level processing to actually determine a candidate set.
-The first step in query optimisation, to ensure we apply the query in the most effecient manner.
+The first step in query optimisation, to ensure we apply the query in the most efficient manner.
 Once optimised, we then use the query to query indexes and create a potential candidate set of identifiers for matching entries (5.).
 Once we have this candidate id set, we then retrieve the relevant entries as our result candidate set (6.) and return them (7.) to the backend.